Pigeon snaring

 Pigeon snaring was sport played exclusively by Tongan chiefs atop artificial mounds.
 The appearance of these mounds began in the twelfth century but its popularity waned after centuries.
 By the 1700s, when Europeans began visiting Tonga and recording their observations, the sport was no longer played regularly.
 By the early 1800s, it was not played at all.

 The sport

-All that is known about the extinct sport is comes from one written eye-witness account, one engraving, oral tradition and archaeology.
+All that is known about the extinct sport comes from one written eye-witness account, one engraving, oral tradition and archaeology.
 William Mariner, an Englishman who lived in Tonga between 1806 and 1810 described: